Souliolii/Hexons-Toolbox/README.md

 https://github.com/Souliolii/WZ-Image-Flattener/releases

-Also, I do not own and did not commit anything to HaRepacker, I have simply included it in this release to make things easier.
+Also, I do not own and did not commit anything to HaRepacker/HaCreator, I have simply included it in this release to make things easier.

 https://github.com/lastbattle/Harepacker-resurrected